JohnReyGimenez/Chess-CLI/dev_notes.md

     ├── player_input.rb         # Gets and validates input from the player (e.g., "a2 to a3")
-    │                           # Could later be split into HumanInput vs AIInput │ dev_notes.md                   # Notes, ideas, thoughts during development (good for GitHub history) Gemfile                        # Gem dependencies like 'tty-prompt' or 'colorize' Gemfile.lock                   # Auto-generated lockfile LICENSE                        # License for your open source code main.rb                        # Entry point — runs Chess::Game.new.play README.md                      # Project overview, how to run, features, installation
+    │                           # Could later be split into HumanInput vs AIInput │ dev_notes.md                   # Notes, ideas, thoughts during development Gemfile                        # Gem dependencies like 'tty-prompt' or 'colorize' Gemfile.lock
+LICENSE
+main.rb                        # Entry point — runs Chess::Game.new.play
+README.md                      # Project overview, how to run, features, installation